Library: Policy

 (c) Referral recording maintenance.
 OKDHS electronically records each referral received by the Hotline and secures the recordings for 12-months.
 The recordings are confidential and subject to disclosure only when a court orders disclosure, per Section 1-2-101 of Title 10A of the Oklahoma Statutes (10A O.S. § 1-2-101).
 When the court orders the referral's disclosure, OKDHS redacts any information identifying the reporting party unless otherwise ordered by the court.

 2. Hotline functions.
-The Hotline phone number, 1-800-522-3511, is provided to the public for reporting child abuse and neglect.
+OKDHS provides the Hotline phone number, 1-800-522-3511, to the public for reporting child abuse and neglect.
 The Hotline does not take messages for OKDHS employees or others.
 Hotline functions include:

 (1) documenting and processing reports received at the Hotline in the Child Abuse and Neglect Information System (KIDS);